Have you ever wondered what cookware best suits your family’s needs? In today’s post, we are featuring the pros and cons of various types of cookware.

 - Many stainless steel pans are made with a lower grade of steel.
 Because of the softness of this grade of the metal, when heated, it expands and the food sticks to the pan.
 You are then forced to cook with oil and the pan becomes difficult to clean.

 - Higher-priced stainless steel cookware has an added inner core made of copper or aluminum, which improves heat conductivity.

 - For some people who have a nickel allergy, the small percentage of nickel may pose an issue.

-- Unless your boiling water, the use of an oil is also a must.
+- Unless you’re boiling water, the use of oil is also a must.

 (Linda) – Nearly 30 years ago my parents bought me a whole set of stainless steel cookware.
-Overall, I really like cooking it.
+Overall, I really like this set of cookware.
 To this day, the pans themselves look almost brand new, (with the exception of the handles).
 The skillet is the one piece that food seems to stick in but the other pans do not stick.
 I still have several of the pieces but discarded the skillet and a smaller pan when the handle fell off of it.